dmalawey/ScuttleTechGuide/power.md

-## Quick guide steps to distribute power.
+## Steps

-View this as a web page [here](https://docsify-this.net/?basePath=https://raw.githubusercontent.com/dmalawey/ScuttleTechGuide/md/powerdist.md&sidebar=true)
+Quick guide steps to distribute power.

 1. Use a simple DIN bracket to secure a terminal.
 Drill out the center hole to 4mm.
 2. Use an M2.5x12mm screw and M2.5 heat-set insert.